Policy on Promotional Activities in the University of Chicago Library

 The purpose of the University of Chicago Library's promotional activities is to increase awareness of Library offerings.
 In accordance with the Library's statement on Maintaining a Scholarly Environment in the Library, promotion of non-Library resources, events, services, and announcements is restricted to limited areas and subject to prior approval by the Library.

-The following outlines the policies governing the distribution of promotional materials and the undertaking of promotional activities in the Joseph Regenstein Library, the John Crerar Library, Eckhart Library, the SSA Library and the Joe and Rika Mansueto Library.
-For questions about promotional activities in the D'Angelo Law Library, consult Margaret Schilt, Associate Law Librarian for User Services.
+The following outlines the policies governing the distribution of promotional materials and the undertaking of promotional activities in the Joseph Regenstein Library, the John Crerar Library, Eckhart Library, the Social Work Library and the Joe and Rika Mansueto Library.
+For questions about promotional activities in the D'Angelo Law Library, consult Sheri Lewis, Director of the D'Angelo Law Library.

-University offices or departments may complete the Promotional Activities Request form to request permission to conduct promotional activities within Library buildings other the D'Angelo Law Library.
+University offices or departments may use Ask a Librarian to request permission to conduct promotional activities within Library buildings other the D'Angelo Law Library.

-Please review the following policies before submitting the form.
+Please review the following policies before submitting a request.

 Flyers, Posters, and Signs